graphprotocol/contracts/DEPLOYMENT.md

 cli/cli.ts --help
 ```

-For convenience, the script can also be used as a buidler command with `buidler migrate` and it can be also run with:
+For convenience, the script can also be used as a hardhat command with `hardhat migrate` and it can be also run with:

 ```
 npm run deploy